-The Mukundra Hills Tiger Reserve has gently sloping hills covered with ‘Dhok’ trees and a mixed jungle of sheesam, belimali, arjun, ficus, khair, gurjan and salar.
+The Mukundra Hills Kota has gently sloping hills covered with ‘Dhok’ trees and a mixed jungle of sheesam, belimali, arjun, ficus, khair, gurjan and salar.
 Sambhar, cheetal, chinkara, Neelgai and four-horned antelope are the true deer, gazelle and antelope found in the reserve.
 Leopard are common and so are the wolf, jackal, hyena and sloth bear.

 Paradise flycatcher, Golden oriole, a variety of woodpeckers, flycatchers, doves, babblers, mynas, sandgrouse, nightjars, eagles, owls and vultures form the most important and conservation dependent avian species of Mukandara.

 The lakes and ponds within the Reserve support a wide variety of migratory and resident waterbirds, including geese

 5. BREATHTAKING VIEWS